 What child doesn’t dream of horseback riding?
-In Ga. there are stables that offer guided trail riding, as well as horseback riding trials where you bring your own horse.
+In Georgia, there are stables that offer guided trail riding, as well as horseback riding trails where you bring your own horse.

 Be sure to call ahead and make an appointment.
 Although some of these establishments do accept walk-ups, they can serve you better with a reservation.

 Horseback Riding in Ga.: 20+ Unforgettable Trail Rides

 There are so many great places to see and explore in Georgia — and a perfect way to take it all in is on the back of a horse.

 Blue Ridge |319 Hells Hollow Rd, Blue Ridge, GA 30513 | (706) 408-7433

 Looking for family adventure in the North Georgia mountains?
 This beautiful ranch has been in business for 25 years in Blue Ridge.
 They have trail rides, and for the young buck-a-roos in your group, they have pony rides too!
 Often kids love the idea of horse back riding, but when they actually get up on the horse, it can be a different story.
 Pony rides are a great way to introduce them to horseback riding.

 Note: GPS does not get you to the Outpost.
 (Google Maps will, though.)
 You can find directions on their website HERE.

 Ages: 7 and up.
 If you feel your little one needs to be lead by a trail guide, make sure you let them know when you make your reservation.

 Mineral Bluff | 4100 Cutcane Road | (706) 374-0362